Petalzu/pastPage/README.md

 1. Special effects open source code materials are learned from < a target = "_blank" href=“ https://card.niconi.co.ni "> ll card Checker (specifically shown in the home page special effects).

-2. Shutters and layered pseudo effects are the results of my personal learning (specifically shown in the album about me and myself).
+2. Shutters and layered pseudo effects are the results of my personal learning.

 3. Blog technology is beyond my ability, so it is temporarily shelved.